Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 There’s also some sort of mechanism for moving paper targets back and forth.

 Usually, you don’t have to wait for a cold session.
-I’ve seen everything from draw-strings to high-end electronic systems.
-You can probably figure that stuff out on your own.
+I’ve seen everything from drawstrings to high-end electronic systems.
+It is usually pretty self-explanatory, but if you are confused, just ask the RSO.

 Outdoor Shooting Range Specific Tips